DepFCD/DepFCD/README.md

   - `facade.xlsx` - the collection of all downstream project versions' dependency facade detection results
   - `<project name>-<version>`
     - `facade_base_info_count.csv` - The number of entity and dependency appearing in the dependency facade
+    - `facade_relation_info_count.csv` - The number of each kind of dependency appearing in the dependency facade
     - `facade_file_filter.csv` - The number of each kind of entity appearing in the dependency facade which is counted in files
 - interface-level dependencies (D->U)
   - `interface-level dep.xlsx` - the collection of all downstream project versions' interface-level dependencies facade detection results
   - `<project name>-<version>`
     - `interface_level_facade_d2u.csv` - The number of each kind of dependency appearing in the dependency facade(D->U)

-### RQ2: How do the downstream customizations rely on the upstream Android through intrusion-level dependencies?
+#### RQ2: How do the downstream customizations rely on the upstream Android through intrusion-level dependencies?

 - intrusive operations
   - `intrusive-type.xlsx` - The collection of different kinds of intrusive modification's quantity for all project version
   - `<project name>-<version>`
-    - `intrusive_count.xlsx` - The quantity of each kind of intrusive modification
+    - `intrusive_count.csv` - The quantity of each kind of intrusive modification
     - `intrusive_file_count.csv` - The quantity of each kind of intrusive modification which is counted in files
 - reverse dependencies
   - `<project name>-<version>`
-    - `interface_level_facade_u2d.csv.csv` - The number of each kind of dependency appearing in the dependency facade(U->D)
+    - `interface_level_facade_u2d.csv` - The number of each kind of dependency appearing in the dependency facade(U->D)

-### RQ3: How do the downstream customizations adapt to the dependency constraint imposed by the upstream Android?
+#### RQ3: How do the downstream customizations adapt to the dependency constraint imposed by the upstream Android?

 - state transform and industrial modification
 - non-SDK API usage

-### RQ4: How do merge conflicts occur on the dependency facade between downstream customizations and the upstream Android?
+#### RQ4: How do merge conflicts occur on the dependency facade between downstream customizations and the upstream Android?

 - conflict blocks on the dependency facade
 - `selected-conf-block.docx` - the selected conflict blocks details.